Plumley

-Plumley is a village and civil parish in Cheshire, England, with a population of 643 at the 2011 census.
+Plumley is a village and civil parish in the unitary authority of Cheshire East and the ceremonial county of Cheshire, England.
+It had a population of 643 at the 2011 census.

 There are two public houses, The Golden Pheasant and The Smoker.
 Plumley railway station is on the Mid-Cheshire Line and has regular services to Manchester and Chester.

 Plumley salt cavities

 In 1949, following a study carried out in 1947, the ICI Company was commissioned by the Ministry of Fuel and Power to develop a small salt cavity in the ICI Brinefield at Holford near Plumley.
 It was constructed by leaching out brine and designed to be able to hold approximately 5,000 cubic metres of petroleum.
 It was filled with gas oil and regularly tested for any deterioration in the quality of the product.

 The location for the possible salt cavity site was ideal as it was close to the Stanlow Refinery, a number of existing petroleum storage depots and the government pipeline network.

 In 1951 the government decided to build 34 full-sized cavities.
 They were designed to hold approximately 1.2 million tons of petroleum product giving the site a capacity approximately six times greater than any of the existing government storage depots.

 The Ministry of Fuel and Power therefore purchased approximately 200 acres of suitable land from ICI near Plumley.
 ICI were contracted to excavate the salt cavities while Shell was contracted to carry out all the other associated engineering works.
 These were extensive and included all the necessary ancillary facilities, connecting the Plumley site to the existing pipeline system, to the Shell refinery at Stanlow and to a new storage depot to be built at Goostrey.

 Following the Suez Crisis of 1956, the Ministry of Power decided that the storage capacity at Plumley should be doubled.
 This was achieved by increasing the volume of each cavity.
 Work started in January 1959, but could only progress quite slowly as each cavity had to be emptied of product and then leached out and was not completed until July 1963.